Tropix126/fluent-svelte/src/routes/docs/components/slider.md

 <Slider ticks={[0, 50, 100]} />

 You can also customize the appearance of the slider's ticks.
 The `tickPlacement` property will control how the ticks are displayed on the slider rail.
-The default value is `"around"`, which shows the ticks at both sides of the rail vertically.
-Tick placement can be either `"around"`, `"before"`, or `"after"`.
+The default value is `around`, which shows the ticks at both sides of the rail vertically.
+Tick placement can be either `around`, `before`, or `after`.

 ### Tooltips